paris-saclay-summerschool/paris-saclay-summerschool.github.io/applications.md

 <p>
   Applications are open to master students, PhD students and early-stage researchers with the academic background required to follow advanced graduate-level courses in economics.
-Applicants who have recently completed a relevant undergraduate degree may also be considered where their academic background is appropriate.
+Applicants who have recently completed a relevant undergraduate degree may also be considered where their academic background is appropriate (prerequisites in microeconomics and econometrics are requried).
 </p>

 <p>
   All courses are taught entirely in <strong>English</strong>.
 Participants are therefore expected to have a good command of English.
 </p>

 <!-- <h2>Prerequisites</h2>